davidrichards/davidrichards.github.io/_posts/2016-4-23-quantified-baseline.markdown

 categories: development
 ---

-I recently wrote about my beginning efforts with a quantified self.
+I [recently wrote](http://davidrichards.github.io/development/2016/04/06/quanitified-self.html) about my beginning efforts with a quantified self experiment.
 I want to measure and improve my ability to build software systems.
 The scale I'm using to measure that is doing fairly well:

 * Complexity: rounded log10 scale of the number of moving parts in a system I'm working on (usually 2 or 3)
-* Similarity: estimate of how of the work is new to me ([.2, .5, .8])
+* Similarity: estimate of how much of the work is new to me ([.2, .5, .8])
 * Criticality: how do I see the system?
 (1=trivial, 2=good effort, 3=professional, 4=critical)
 * Time: how many hours was this activity?